unigeek/petulant-octo-hipster/README.md

 ...and issuing `ls -al` should expose a new screen capture named `capture.png` with a recent timestamp.
 You can copy this to the host by doing the following..

 7. In another terminal / shell, issue `sudo docker ps` which might show something like this..

-`
-   CONTAINER ID   IMAGE         COMMAND    CREATED         STATUS          PORTS     NAMES 4686d8b1a5cc   demo:latest   bash       8 minutes ago   Up 8 minutes              goofy_sammet `
+`   CONTAINER ID   IMAGE         COMMAND    CREATED         STATUS          PORTS     NAMES 4686d8b1a5cc   demo:latest   bash       8 minutes ago   Up 8 minutes              goofy_sammet1

 8. `sudo docker cp 4686d8b1a5cc:/app/petulant-octo-hipster/capture.png ~`